 A Prepayment/Commitment allows you to assign an amount to a customer Account that the customer has agreed to pay over the duration of their contract with you to consume one or more of your products or services.
 The Prepayment amount is understood as payable regardless of the actual usage the customer becomes liable to pay for during the contract period.
 A Prepayment contrasts with a simple agreed minimum spend amount defined for an Account, since this will be assessed on a bill-by-bill basis whereas a Prepayment spans across multiple bills and is for the entire contract period.
 When setting up a Prepayment on an Account, you can include a surcharge rate to be applied for any overage on the Prepayment amount that occurs during the contract period.

 Pricing allows you to configure the cost of usage data under a specific Plan you apply to an Account, and is used to calculate bills.

 A Product represents a product or service that your Organization offers to your end customers.
 A Meter, Aggregation, Plan Template, Plan, or Pricing typically all belong to a Product.
 Global Meters and Aggregations can be created, which do not belong to a specific Product.

 Segmented Aggregations allow you to segment the usage data collected by a single Meter and price your Product Plans by these segment values.
 This capability is very useful for implementing some pricing and billing use cases.

 A Service User represents automated processes that you want to grant direct API access to your Organization.
-Service Users are used for integrating 3rd-party systems with the m3ter service.
+Service Users are used for integrating 3rd-party systems with the m3ter platform.

-A User represents a person you allow to authenticate with and have access to your Organization in the m3ter service.
+A User represents a person you allow to authenticate with and have access to your Organization in the m3ter platform.